Gaurav0502/flight-delay-prediction/README.md

 ## Instructions to execute the code

-The `data-cleaning.ipynb` notebook can be used after completing the following steps:
+The `main.ipynb` notebook can be used after completing the following steps:

 - Download the dataset from the URL above.
 - Ensure the dataset is named as `DelayData.csv` and in the location same as that of the notebook (refer the directory structure above).